QVGen: Pushing the Limit of Quantized Video Generative Models: QVGen

-These findings suggest that an increasing number of orthonormal directions $\{\vu_s, \vv_s\}$ contribute little, as their associated singular values $\sigma_s$ are small~\cite{zhang2015acceleratingdeepconvolutionalnetworks, yang2020learninglowrankdeepneural}.
-Hence, as training proceeds, only an increasingly low-rank portion of $\Phi$ (\emph{i.e.}, $\Sigma^{d'}_{s=1}\sigma_s\vu_s\vv_s^T$, where $d'<d$) is needed, and the remaining components can be decayed without noticeably affecting performance.
+These findings suggest that an increasing number of orthonormal directions $\{\vu_s, \vv_s\}$ contribute little, as their associated singular values $\sigma_s$ are small~\citep{zhang2015acceleratingdeepconvolutionalnetworks, yang2020learninglowrankdeepneural}.
+We posit that the main weight $\mathbf{W}$ gradually learns to absorb quantization errors.
+As training proceeds, $\mathbf{W}_{\Phi}$ collapses to low rank and plays an ever‑diminishing role in error compensation.
+This, in turn, implies that only an increasingly low-rank portion of $\Phi$ (\emph{i.e.}, $\Sigma^{d'}_{s=1}\sigma_s\vu_s\vv_s^\top$, where $d'<d$) is needed, and the remaining components can be decayed without noticeably affecting performance.
 Motivated by this, we propose a novel \textit{rank-decay} schedule that progressively shrinks $\Phi$ by repeatedly identifying and eliminating the above-mentioned low-impact parts.
 First, to attain these parts, we reformulate the computation of $\Phi$ as:

-where $\mL=[\sqrt{\sigma_1}\vu_1,\ldots,\sqrt{\sigma_r}\vu_r]\in\mathbb{R}^{n\times r}$ and $\mR=[\sqrt{\sigma_1}\vv_1,\ldots,\sqrt{\sigma_r}\vv_r]^T\in\mathbb{R}^{r\times m}$ for a given rank $r$.
+where $\mL=[\sqrt{\sigma_1}\vu_1,\ldots,\sqrt{\sigma_r}\vu_r]\in\mathbb{R}^{n\times r}$ and $\mR=[\sqrt{\sigma_1}\vv_1,\ldots,\sqrt{\sigma_r}\vv_r]^\top\in\mathbb{R}^{r\times m}$ for a given rank $r$.
 In practice, we set $r \ll d$ to reduce training costs, as $\mW_\Phi$ already exhibits a non-negligible number of small singular values before QAT.
 Consequently, $\sqrt{\sigma_s}\vu_s$ and $\sqrt{\sigma_s}\vv_s$ are the components in $\mW_{\Phi}$ represent the $s$-th level of contribution.
 Then, with a rank-based regularization $\vgamma$ applied, the forward computation of a quantized linear layer during training is modified as:

 where $\vgamma$ is defined as: